JaGeo/MolecularToolbox/README.md

 ----------
 **1. Conversion of Anisotropic Displacement Parameters to Different Parametrizations**
 <img src="https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Piktogramm-01.png" width="40%" height="40%">
-This toolbox can convert anisotropic displacement parameters calculated with [Phonopy](https://atztogo.github.io/phonopy/) referring to a Cartesian coordinate system (Ucart$) to Ucif, B, U\*, \beta, Ui$ and Ueq.
-Moreover, Ucart, Ucif, B, U* and \beta from literature can be converted to Ucif, B, U\* and \beta.
+This toolbox can convert anisotropic displacement parameters calculated with [Phonopy](https://atztogo.github.io/phonopy/) referring to a Cartesian coordinate system (Ucart) to Ucif, B, U\*, Beta, Ui and Ueq.
+Moreover, Ucart, Ucif, B, U* and Beta from literature can be converted to Ucif, B, U\* and Beta.

 **2. Calculation of the Root-Mean-Square of the Cartesian Displacements**
 <img src="https://github.com/JaGeo/MolecularToolbox/blob/master/Doc/Piktogramm-02.png" width="40%" height="40%">